superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 ## Benefits of multi-agent RAG architecture

-By dividing the workload across specialized agents, multi-agent RAG can achieve factored RAG, with improved relevance, reduced latency, better summarization, and optimized prompting.

-Multi-agent RAG's modular architecture is also flexible.
-You can add more agents (for example, a visualizer agent to inspect system behavior), or substitute alternate implementations of any agent.

-- Focused specialization _improves relevance and quality_.
+- Agent-specific, focused specialization _improves relevance and quality_.
 Retriever agents leverage tailored similarity metrics, rankers weigh signals like source credibility, and readers summarize context.
 - Asynchronous operation _reduces latency_ by parallelizing retrieval.
 Slow operations don't block faster ones.
+- Salient extraction and abstraction techniques achieve _better summarization_.
+Reader agents condense complex information from retrieved passages into concise, coherent, highly informative summaries.
+- Prompt hybridization achieves _optimized prompting_.
+Orchestrator agents balance prompt and ranked context data for more coherent outcome prompts.
-- Adding more retriever agents _allows easy horizontal scaling_, and optional _incorporation of new data sources_.
+- Flexible, modular architecture _enables easy horizontal scaling_ and optional _incorporation of new data sources_.
+You can enhance iteratively over time by adding more agents (e.g., a visualizer agent to inspect system behavior), or substituting alternative implementations of any agent.
-- Modular components allow iterative enhancement over time.

 Experiments demonstrate that multi-agent RAG significantly improves appropriateness, coherence, and correctness compared to single-agent RAG.
 The future potential of multi-agent architectures for conversational systems is promising.